ashishkarki/system-design-topics/README.md

        3. **Cons**
             1. **Reliability**: again how reliable is the cache, what if the data is lost before writing to the storage
             2. **Lack of consistency**: if we don’t write data from cache to DB/storage often enough (then DB will have stale data compared to cache)
-6. <u>Eviction Policies</u>: when our cache becomes too large meaning it has either too many keys or takes too much memory, we have to remove some stuff.
+6. **Eviction Policies**: when our cache becomes too large meaning it has either too many keys or takes too much memory, we have to remove some stuff.
 Most common policies for eviction are:
    1. **LRU (Least Recently Used)**: based on a LinkedList where the head points to the next element to be removed.
 How it works:
       1. Anything that has been recently accessed moves to the tail of that list, meaning its probability of eviction is low.
       2. When there is a cache-miss and a new item is added to the cache, it moves to the tail of that list and pushes the head element out.